Living Positive NT

 Impact on Family Life

-Children and parenting: Women with children may worry about how their diagnosis will affect their ability to care for their children or how to explain their condition to them.
+Children and parenting: Parents with children may worry about how their diagnosis will affect their ability to care for their children or how to explain their condition to them.

 Long-Term Outlook